“The art of questioning is one of the highest arts we can practice.”

 Then get detailed with a questioning mind guiding your hearing.
 “Where is the bird that is calling nearby?
 Is it low or high in the bush?
 Is it in the trees or moving on the wing?
 Which way is it facing?
 How far from me is this bird?
 What is the quality of the song, liquid and clear?
 Flute-like?
 Breezy?
 Wheezy?
 Thin?
 Thick?
 Coarse?”

-Record the results of your efforts both before and after, on an inventory sheet.
+Record the results of your efforts both before and after in your journal.

 The hands are one of the dominant senses of the raccoon.
 It must literally memorize its trail by feel.
 In the darkness of its work-day, it must not find sharp objects the hard way or it will become temporarily blinded to what it sees through its hands.